gladwindos/api-typegen/README.md

 ### Schema Override

 You can override a type by providing a JSON Schema object in the `override` property.
 This allows you to customize the generated types to better suit your needs.
-For example, the following configuration makes all the properties no longer optional and the `completed` property nullable:
+For example, the following configuration makes all the properties in `Todo` no longer optional and the `completed` property nullable:

 ```json
 {